macpuffin/nebl-tipbot/readme.md

 ## Security

-This wallet is unecrypted please go to extra efforts to secure the system from attacks, aka encrypting the neblio core wallet and SSL encryption improvement.
+This wallet is unecrypted please go to extra efforts to secure the system from attacks, aka encrypting the MacPuffins core wallet and SSL encryption improvement.

 ## Credits
 Forked from [coin-agnostic tipbot](https://github.com/blocktech/slack_tipbot) by [cgcardona](https://github.com/cgcardona) along with aspects of the tutorial.